na-na-hi/renget/archive/iftod.md

 >As much as I like Valstrax, I'd say it makes a pretty bad tailrider - not only do those backward-facing spikes make it impossible to sit anywhere (even with a saddle), but the fact that it breaks the sound barrier while flying means you're either falling off midway or are gonna get liquified by those G-forces if you don't have some sort of pressure suit...

 I’d hope that your valstrax partner would be aware of your fragility in things like that.
-\>your valstrax ~~mate~~ tailrider is the envy of every hunter and wulg/jagras/smaller tailrider who has to bare all of their equipment and weight
+%darkgreen%\>your valstrax ~~mate~~ tailrider is the envy of every hunter and wulg/jagras/smaller tailrider who has to bare all of their equipment and weight
 \>a specially-crafted leather sling straps you tight to their soft, smooth belly, keeping their claws free for movement on the ground, (though they always wrap you securely with their fingers when they fly)
 \>trees and brush are no match for their streamlined and hardened body, they easily make trails straight toward whatever they are tracking, saving time for more cuddling around the fire later
 \>once the monster is found, they blast away, but circle high overhead like a worried parent, quick to rocket down, wreathed in dragon energy and wrath to stand over you if you cart, quickly taking your unconscious body away before the cats can retrieve you
 \>your failed hunts end with you waking back at camp surrounded by a living wall of scales, claws, and teeth doting over you like you’re a little defenseless hatchling
-\>no amount of reassurances will calm their whimpering or their nursing licks
+\>no amount of reassurances will calm their whimpering or their nursing licks%%

 ===================================